Pastoral Care at Hurstmere

 GCSE OPTIONS

-Year 9 pupils will be selecting their GCSE Options which is decision that the pupils need to make with maturity and reasoning.
-Prior to pupils selecting their options they will be receiving a wide range of information that will assist them in making informed decisions about their future at Hurstmere school.
+Year 9 pupils will be selecting their GCSE Options, which is a decision that the pupils need to make with maturity and reasoning.
+Prior to pupils selecting their options, they will be receiving a wide range of information that will assist them in making informed decisions about their future at Hurstmere school.

 This is an opportunity for pupils to take more ownership and responsibility as the decisions they will make will have a direct impact on them.